anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {: #raer title='Example of trigger to create a PER' artwork-align="left"}

-### Pledge-Enrollment-Request (PER) - Response
+### Pledge Enrollment-Request (PER) - Response

 In the following the enrollment is described as initial enrollment with an empty HTTP POST body.

-Upon receiving the enrollment-trigger, the pledge SHALL construct the PER as authenticated self-contained object.
+Upon receiving the enrollment trigger, the pledge SHALL construct the PER as authenticated self-contained object.
 The CSR already assures POP of the private key corresponding to the contained public key.
 In addition, based on the additional signature using the IDevID, POI is provided.
 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

-Depending on the capability of the pledge, it constructs the enrollment request (PER) as plain PKCS#10.
+Depending on the capability of the pledge, it constructs the pledge enrollment-request (PER) as plain PKCS#10.
 Note, the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols in the infrastructure like EST, CMP, CMS, and SCEP.
 If the pledge has already implemented an enrollment protocol, it may leverage that functionality for the creation of the CSR.
 Note, {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification requests in different formats used by CMP or CMC.